kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Guiding Policy: My words, translated in your brain, should be tried from both sides.
 Meaning: your word is as valuable as mine, and it should get the same authority in this text.
 Actions: Therefore, it will be necessary to discuss if it is right what I say, and we should enable discussion by setting up a connection between us, where we edit the text.

 The act of correction is not that I make something, and you strike it through and replace it with your words.
 That is not what I would call a fair game.
-Instead, wouldn’t it be much better if we had a direct resistance from persons, not machines or bots, when we write what we write.
+Instead, wouldn’t it be much better if we had a direct resistance from persons, or maybe robots, when we write what we write.
 Which technologies enable a fair platform for discussion and correction, without becoming the all seeing eye that manipulates?
 What I’m trying to say is how can a human being maintain control over their own intellect, and have meaningful, educational, fun and young interactions through discussion?

 Reddit is based on the idea that the most votes count, and that is a perfectly sound approach that seems to be working.
 The most interesting, smart, fun, or popular opinions come to the top of the feed, allowing people to join in into the discussion.